 And while McWay Falls is pretty special, make your visit worthwhile by going upstream along the Falls Trail.
 This is a short (3/4 mile) trail through the redwoods that winds along the same creek to the small Canyon Waterfall.
 It’s an easy hike to the sound of water in the creek that’s a quiet relief from the noise and crowds clustered along the highway.

 The Falls Trail is also where you can pickup the Ewoldsen Trail, which is roughly a 4 mile loop that climbs 1400 feet to some pretty spectacular views of the coastline below.

-I made a big day of it; I got one of the last slots in the parking lot at about 10 AM and spent a couple of hours hiking the Ewoldsen Trail Loop (which the CA Parks website says is still closed on the east side of the loop, but it’s open).
+I made a big day of it; I got one of the last slots in the parking lot at about 10 AM and spent a couple of hours hiking the Ewoldsen Trail Loop (which has been closed because of the 2016 Soberanes fire).
 I then ate a quick lunch, headed upstream on the Falls Trail for an hour, and then backtracked under Highway 1 to the tidefall, just as the afternoon light was getting good.
 The crowds were pretty good, too, but like I said I managed to get some decent shots in spite of the foot traffic.

 So, yes, McWay can be crowded and the parking can be a challenge but because of it’s special beauty, it’s worth the effort to see.
 And you don’t have to go very far to get away from the humans and take in a nice walk under the redwoods.